 - #102 Thoracic Harness- The patient's arms fit through the shoulder strap and the harness is buckled firmly below the floating ribs for lumbar traction.
 The harness is attached to the spreader bar #104 and web strap #105 which in turn is attached to the counter traction unit #113. - #103 Iliac Harness- This harness has two long straps which parallel the legs.
 It usually overlaps the thoracic harness #102 slightly so that the harness may be positioned just above the crest of the Ilium.
-The harness is attached to the spreader bar #104 and web strap #105 which in turn is attached to the traction control unit #120. - #104 Spreader Bar is attached to the web strap #105 which feeds into the "T" buckle assembly #129. - #104 & #105 Spreader Bar and Web Strap attach the harness to "T" buckle assembly #129. - #106 Head Halter (optional) is joined to the bow spring compensator #128 for the application of cervical traction. - #107 Two-Section Pillow can be used flat for most purposes or folded for kyphotic patients. - #108 Top Pad is used to cover the rollers when the filler block is removed. - #109 Ankle Harnesses (pair) clip into the "D" ring #110 for lumbar traction.
-One harness may be used around the arm or wrist for passive shoulder motion.
+The harness is attached to the spreader bar #104 and web strap #105 which in turn is attached to the traction control unit #120. - #104 Spreader Bar is attached to the web strap #105 which feeds into the "T" buckle assembly #129. - #104 & #105 Spreader Bar and Web Strap attach the harness to "T" buckle assembly #129. - #107 Two-Section Pillow can be used flat for most purposes or folded for kyphotic patients. - #108 Top Pad is used to cover the rollers when the filler block is removed. - #109 Ankle Harnesses (pair) clip into the "D" ring #110 for lumbar traction.
+One harness may be used around the arm or wrist for passive shoulder motion. - #110 "D" Ring Strap is used to attach the ankle harness #109 to the "T" buckle #129 of the traction unit. - #111 Filler Block converts the Anatomotor to a straight treatment table.
+The notch in the block allows the patient to breathe freely in a prone position.

-- #110 "D" Ring Strap is used to attach the ankle harness #109 to the "T" buckle #129 of the traction unit. - #111 Filler Block converts the Anatomotor to a straight treatment table.
-The notch in the block allows the patient to breathe freely in a prone position. - #112 Rubber Foot Pad protects the Anatomotor upholstery at the foot end of the table. - #113 Counter Traction Unit fits firmly into the counter traction bracket #125.
+- #112 Rubber Foot Pad protects the Anatomotor upholstery at the foot end of the table. - #113 Counter Traction Unit fits firmly into the counter traction bracket #125.
 It is used primarily at the head end of the table to counteract the pull during lumbar or total traction. - #114 Leg Rollers fit into any one of four slots on the leg roller brackets #123 of the Anatomotor.
 When not in use, this unit may be stored under the table. - #120 Traction Control Unit controls the amount of pull which is regulated through the calibrated hand dial.
 This unit fits into either the head or foot end base plate #122.
 The unit is inserted into the base plate while the base plate handle is held in the UP position and is secured by pushing the handle down once the traction unit is inserted.
 The angle of pull can be adjusted by raising or lowering the "T" buckle assembly #129B (should always be down for lumbar traction). - #121 Gripper Bar applies arm-shoulder traction.
-When not in use, the gripper bar may be stored on the base plate #122 at the head end. - #125 Counter Traction Brackets are mounted on each end of the table top. - #128 Compensator provides smoother cervical traction.
-The hook is placed through the eye bolt in the "T" buckle assembly #129A. - #129 The "T" assembly provides a means for attaching the traction harness and varying the angle of traction pull.
+When not in use, the gripper bar may be stored on the base plate #122 at the head end. - #125 Counter Traction Brackets are mounted on each end of the table top. - #129 The "T" assembly provides a means for attaching the traction harness and varying the angle of traction pull.
 The buckle is self-locking and will secure traction straps immediately upon release. - #130 Cervical Traction Device provides cervical traction with no pressure on the chin.